ArjunCodess/men2-predictor/README.md

 This comprehensive coverage ensures findings generalize across fundamentally different algorithmic approaches, strengthening the evidence that synthetic data degrades recall regardless of learning paradigm.

+### Calcitonin vs CEA Biomarker Coupling (Study 5)

+- Added the newly published **study_5** cohort, extracting all calcitonin and carcinoembryonic antigen (CEA) measurements.
+Four paired observations (Proband serial labs + Sister baseline) provided a **Pearson correlation of -0.10**, showing an almost flat relationship between the biomarkers within this family.
+- `create_datasets.py` now enriches every record with `cea_level_numeric`, `cea_elevated`, and a `cea_imputed_flag` sourced from those observations.
+Study 5 contributions remain marked as observed, while the other four studies receive imputed values.
+- Missing CEA values (**75 entries**) are completed through a dedicated **MICE (IterativeImputer) fit on the Study 5 correlation grid**, followed by **predictive mean matching** so every synthetic value maps back to a real observed donor distribution.
+All gaps are filled (0 remaining) and the process is summarized in `results/biomarker_ceaimputation_summary.txt`.
+- The biomarker fit is visualized as a scatter/overlay at `charts/calcitonin_cea_relationship.png`, giving quick validation that imputed values follow the same envelope as the observed Study 5 trajectories.

 ## About The Project

 MEN2 (Multiple Endocrine Neoplasia type 2) is a rare hereditary cancer syndrome caused by RET gene mutations.
 This project developed machine learning models to predict MTC (medullary thyroid carcinoma) risk across **11 different RET variants** using clinical and genetic features from **78 confirmed carriers** across 4 research studies.